 I want us to become a sustainable city, taking meaningful action to reduce our carbon emissions while preparing properly for the negative impacts of climate changes that are already locked in.
 I want us to end homelessness, offering secure, stable, affordable housing for everyone who needs it.
 I want to see a flourishing and diversification of local music, literature, and the visual and performing arts, along with reversing current trends towards social isolation and community disconnection.
 And I want us to meaningfully grapple with the ongoing racism, exploitation and colonial oppression perpetrated on the First Nations peoples of this continent, as well as on new migrants and refugees.

 But I know from experience that there are only so many things that our political leaders can focus on at once.
-Every additional crisis, major project and event takes time and energy away from solving other problems and grasping other opportunities.
+Every additional crisis, major project and event takes time and energy away from solving other problems or seizing other opportunities.
 Every time the mayor has a meeting about temporary road closures and alternative traffic arrangements for the games, or the premier has a meeting about whether to fund stadium X or stadium Y, that’s one less meeting about addressing sexism and gendered violence, or preparing our city for the next extreme weather event.

 So while it’s true that as a city we should be able to accomplish multiple objectives at the same time, we can’t do everything simultaneously.
 And hosting a major event like the Olympics is inevitably going to mean deprioritising some of those other important goals.
 It’s theoretically possible that the Olympics could act as a catalyst for housing more low-income Brisbanites, or for more funding and support for the arts, but the practical reality is that the scale of an event like the Olympics means the energy of elected leaders, opinion leaders and other power-holders in society will also be diverted away from other crucial issues.
 This is perhaps partly what the political establishment wants.